EvilMindDevs/hms-unity-plugin/README.md

 In order for the plugin to work, you need to select the needed kits Huawei > Kit Settings.
 ![image](https://user-images.githubusercontent.com/6827857/142605459-04ca144e-6b34-4018-8f81-44a5ed67cbf3.png)

 It will automaticly create the GameObject for you and it has DontDestroyOnLoad implemented so you don't need to worry about reference being lost.
+(After v2.2 there is no visible Kit manager object on the scene.)

 Now you need your game to call the Kit Managers from your game.
 See below for further instructions.